hanniel09/hanniel09/README.md

 (Brazilian Public School Mathematics Olympiad- 2021).
 Anyway, this is me, a young man open to new vacancies and willing to face new experiences and develop new skills.
 I'm from Brazil, more specifically from Patos, Pb.
 I'm 16 years old.
-I'm starting my first career after high school and next year I'll be joining the faculty of systems analysis and development
+I'm starting my first career after high school and next year I'll be joining the faculty of systems analysis and development.